The North Quarter

 Officers for various state affairs include the tax office, courthouses, titles office, a public library, a jail, and training yards existing within its walls.
 It also maintains its own trades to service the garrison (smiths, saddlers etc)

 The garrison includes a large rookery where trained griffons are bred and cared for.

 Two wings of elite griffon rider cavalry armed with Sabres, lances, and black power bombs (grenades approved by the Wizarding guilds) help keep the city safe.

 Across the southern river is what is called the “Outer Town” of the city.

 While still part of the city proper it is disconnected from the rest of the city.

 It is also sometimes referred to as the “New District” as it is the expanding part of the city as Fairhaven grows.

 With row houses, shop fronts, taverns, and inns it is a modest part of town that reflects all the other districts in that it has a bit of everything.

-Large farms, farmsteads, and lumber camps can be found sprawling to the North, South, and East of the city for many miles.
+Large farmsteads, small villages, hamlets, and lumber camps can be found sprawling to the North, South, and East of the city for many miles.
 Tens of thousands of country folk make a living in these countless settlements,